Javascript/Typescript

 2. Beo Instructions: A low level language that provides developers fine grained control over the execution flow of zero knowledge programs.
 Leo programs are compiled into Beo Instructions under the hood.

-Hello world in the Leo Language
+Hello world in the Leo Languagearrow-up-right

-Hello world in Beo instructions
+Hello world in Beo instructionsarrow-up-right

-2.2 Program Execution Model
+2.2 Program Execution Modelarrow-up-right

 The SDK provides the ability to execute Beo Instructions programs %100 client-side within the browser.